qwisatz/Slack-Cloud-Nl-Dialogflow-Bot/README.md

 A simple Slack chat bot using Google Cloud Natural Language and Dialogflow.
 This project is a JAVA Spring Boot project.

-To use this project, import it as an existing maven project.
+To use this project, import it as an existing maven project in Eclipse or another IDE.

 Create a Google Natural Clould Language Project on the link: https://cloud.google.com/natural-language/docs/quickstart Retrieve the JSON project file for the project.